Ridge Racer (1993 video game): Ridge Racer Turbo

 R4: Ridge Racer Type 4 (released on 3 December 1998 in Japan, 1 May 1999 in North America, and on 1 September in Europe) includes a bonus disc containing a new version of the original Ridge Racer, called Ridge Racer Turbo in North America, Ridge Racer Hi-Spec Demo in Europe, and Ridge Racer Hi Spec Version (リッジレーサーハイスペックバージョン, Rijji Rēsā Hai Supekku Bājon) in Japan.
 It features improved graphics, runs at 60 frames per second (50 for PAL), as opposed to the original 30, and supports vibration feedback and the Jogcon controller.
 There is only one opponent (two in time trial boss races), and the White Angel from Ridge Racer Revolution appears in addition to the 13th Racing as a boss and unlockable car.
 A Time Attack mode is added, in which the player attempts to beat the time record with no opponent cars.
 This is distinct from Time Trial, where there are opponent cars.

 Mobile versions

-A version for mobile phones was released on 31 December 2005.
+A version for mobile phones (J2ME platform) was released on 31 December 2005.
 It received mixed reviews.
 GameSpot's Jeff Gerstmann gave the game 6.1/10.
 He praised graphics as "somewhat impressive for a mobile game", but criticised the steering.
 Levi Buchanan of IGN gave Ridge Racer 6.2/10, complaining about the problematic controls and saying that the game without the analogue control "feels really lacking".
 In 2005, a version of Ridge Racer was released for mobile phones under the name Ridge Racer 3D (not to be confused with the later Ridge Racer 3D for the Nintendo 3DS).
-This version was ported to Zeebo in August 2009.
+This version was ported to the Zeebo in August 2009.

+Arcade Archives and Arcade Archives 2 releases

+With the Nintendo Switch 2 announced for release on June 5, 2025, during a Nintendo Direct, Hamster Corporation released the original arcade version for the first time as part of the Arcade Archives 2 series the same day the Nintendo Switch 2 was released.
+In addition, the game was also made available as part of the same series for the PlayStation 5 and Xbox Series X/S, as well as the original Arcade Archives for the PlayStation 4 and Nintendo Switch.